bahrus/p-et-alia/README.md

 Another benefit of making this explicit:  There is likely less overhead from components with display:none, as they may not get added to the [rendering tree](https://www.html5rocks.com/en/tutorials/internals/howbrowserswork/#Render_tree_construction).

-## Compact notation
+## Compact notation I

 One can't help noticing quite a bit of redundancy in the markup above.
 We can reduce this redundancy if we apply some default settings.

 1)  If no css specifier is defined, it will pass the properties to the next element.
 2)  If no value is specified, it will see if detail.value exists.
 If not it will try target.value.

+We can also forgo quotes when not needed.

 What we end up with is shown below: